 The impact of this work is closely monitored in school and the outcomes will be reported at the end of the Academic Year focusing on attainment, attendance and levels of progress across the cohort of Free School Meal children.

 Here at Kingswood Primary Academy our vision is to provide the highest quality PE and School Sport for all children, of all abilities.

 PE and Sport Premium Funding at Kingswood Primary Academy.

-This funding is being used to raise teaching and pupil attainment throughout the school, increase pupil participation in sports and to promote exercise as part of healthy life style that goes beyond school.
+This funding was used to raise teaching and pupil attainment throughout the school, increase pupil participation in sports and to promote exercise as part of healthy life style that goes beyond school.